 - Teletherapy is more convenient.
 For most parents and teens, online therapy is the most convenient option.
-You don't have to worry about commutes to and from the therapist's office, and your teen doesn't have to interrupt their schedule for therapy appointments.
-For teenagers living in rural areas or without transportation, online appointments provide easier access to quality mental health care.
+You don’t have to worry about commutes to and from the therapist’s office, and your teen doesn’t have to interrupt their schedule for therapy appointments.
+For teenagers living in rural areas or without transportation, online appointments provide easier access to quality mental healthcare.
 Many online therapists also offer evening and weekend appointments.

-- There's less stigma attached.
-Sometimes, teens feel embarrassed about therapy, and they might fear that their peers will find out they're going to therapy.
+- There’s less stigma attached.
+Sometimes, teens feel embarrassed about therapy and might fear that their peers will find out they’re going to therapy.
 Online counseling and other telehealth services can help your teen access treatment from the comfort of their own home so they never have to worry about awkward confrontations or waiting room anxiety.

 - Virtual therapy can be a more affordable option.
 Some online therapy platforms offer more affordable mental health services than traditional therapy.
-At Charlie Health, we're proud to offer affordable online therapy.
+At Charlie Health, we’re proud to offer accessible online therapy.
 We work with major insurance plans, including Medicaid, so your teen can access mental health treatment without breaking the bank.